Not a Good Fit for Our List: Why I Gave Up on Traditional Publishing

 But again, the rejections rolled in.
 One imprint told us their publisher had gone off science fiction.
 Another editor said it was a bit cerebral for YA.
 Again came the refrain: we can’t quite imagine a market for this.
 Valerie wondered if the problem was my prose—maybe it leaned too literary for the age group.
 She also suggested the emotional beats might be too subtle, too inferred.

 This is something I encounter often as an editor.
 Many writers, in upholding the show-don’t-tell maxim with fervor, will pull back on interiority and melodrama.
-But in doing so, they can mute the emotional resonance.
-Literary restraint can undercut narrative momentum, especially in YA.
+But in doing so, they can mute the emotion.
+Literary restraint can undercut character connection, especially in YA.

 That was probably part of my problem too.